pikatchu/closedsource/book/0110-the_trap.md

 Finch turned to Elias and Leo, satisfied.

 “Just got promoted.”
 He gestured at the inscription.
-“They’re writing my new title.”
+“They're writing my new title.”

 Leo nodded stiffly.

-Finch didn’t wait for a response.
+Finch didn't wait for a response.

 "Let's go to the conference room instead.
-There’s more space anyway."
+There's more space anyway."

 Elias and Leo exchanged a quick glance.